kanow/operations/Documentation/AdministratorManual/Configuration/Reference/Index.rst

 Typoscript Setup
 ^^^^^^^^^^^^^^^^

 Here you find the most important settings in typoscript.
-Please note that the recommended way to edit these things is in constants.
+Please note that the recommended way to editing is in constants.
 For all possibly settings take a look at Classes/Configuration/TypoScript/setup.txt in extension folder.

-plugin.tx_operations.settings

 General settings
 """"""""""""""""

+**plugin.tx_operations.settings**

 .. t3-field-list-table::
  :header-rows: 1